Bibi Medoua

 Bibi Medoua (born Bibi Balbine Laure Medoua on 9 August 1993) is a Cameroonian football defender.
-She played for Ataşehir Belediyespor with jersey number 41 in the Turkish Women's First Football League.
+She played for Ataşehir Belediyespor in the Turkish Women's First Football League.
 She is a member of the Cameroonian national team, with which she has played the 2012 Summer Olympics.

 Before she transferred to Ataşehir Belediyespor in Istanbul on 14 February 2014, she played for Trabzon İdmanocağı in the first half of the 2013–2014 season.